♪ Album Reviews · Tenor Saxophone

 Personnel

-Gene Ammons, tenor saxophone · John Coltrane, alto saxophone · Paul Quinichette, tenor saxophone · Pepper Adams, baritone saxophone · Jerome Richardson, flute, tenor saxophone · Mal Waldron, piano · George Joyner, bass · Art Taylor, drums
+Gene Ammons, tenor saxophone · John Coltrane, alto saxophone · Paul Quinichette, tenor saxophone · Pepper Adams, baritone saxophone · Jerome Richardson, flute · Mal Waldron, piano · George Joyner, bass · Art Taylor, drums

 Same session, same personnel, same studio as The Big Sound.
 Prestige recorded enough material on January 3, 1958, to fill two albums, and this is the second helping.
 The question with any overflow release is whether the best takes ended up on the first record, and here the answer is: mostly, but not entirely.